denoptim-project/tutorials/doc/tutorial_1.2.md

 3. Using the button under *Import a structure from `File`*, load the structures from `tutorial_1.2/Pt_complexes-1.sdf` and `tutorial_1.2/Pt_complexes-1.sdf`.

 4. To generate building blocks, click on `Chop Structure` for each of the two Pt complexes.
+Since you have just imported two structures from file, you should see a label stating `Current library size: 2` in the right-hand panel.
+Use the above arrow-buttons to select the structure you want to chop, and then click on `Chop Structure`.
 When asked, chose to keep only selected fragments (see Figure 1).
 Namely, keep only one fragment for each of these:
 - Iodine atom (X-ligand) with one attachment point,
 - NO<sub>2</sub> (X-ligand) with one attachment point,
 - Pyridine (L-ligand) with one attachment point,